MicrosoftDocs/power-automate-docs/articles/minit/activities-event-level-statistics.md

 ---
 title: Activities - Event level statistics (preview)
-description: Learn about statistics for activities or event-level attributes in the process undergoing analysis in the minit desktop application in process advisor.
+description: Learn about statistics for activities or event-level attributes in the process undergoing analysis in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual